-Investors from 145 countries to seek investment opportunities during the 2024 AIM Congress in May in Abu Dhabi
+Investors From 145 Countries To Seek Investment Opportunities During The 2024 AIM Congress In May In Abu Dhabi

-(MENAFN- Strategic) Abu Dhabi, UAE, 21 April, 2024: AIM Congress, the pinnacle gathering for global investment leaders, is poised to welcome an elite roster of top-tier investors to its esteemed platform.
+(MENAFN- Mid-East) Abu Dhabi, UAE: AIM Congress, the pinnacle gathering for global investment leaders, is poised to welcome an elite roster of top-tier investors to its esteemed platform.
 Set to take place from May 7 to May 9, 2024, in Abu Dhabi, United Arab Emirates, AIM Congress 2024 stands as a beacon for harnessing new potential in the ever-evolving global economic landscape.

 Among the esteemed investors scheduled to attend are the following.